woocommerce/qit-documentation/docs/intro.md

 # Introduction

-The Quality Insights Toolkit (QIT) is an initiative by WooCommerce designed to provide extension developers in the [Woo Marketplace](https://woo.com/products/) with managed automated tests.
+The Quality Insights Toolkit (QIT) is an initiative by WooCommerce that provides extension developers in the [Woo Marketplace](https://woo.com/products/) with a series of automated tests out-of-the-box.

 To ensure that all extensions in the Woo Marketplace meet our quality standards, we run a series of automated tests.
 As part of our commitment to supporting developers, we also provide ways for developers to easily integrate these tests into their development workflows.